0% booking fees. Browse venues →

 If your organisation is experiencing a period of growth, you might be ending the year with more employees than you started with.

-To optimise an organisation's annual attrition rate, consider implementing practices that motivate employee engagement, job satisfaction, and encourage a healthy work-life balance.
-Regular staff feedback and company-wide surveys can aid in recognising areas of improvement to ensure a conducive work environment.
+To optimise your annual attrition rate, consider implementing practices that motivate employee engagement, job satisfaction, and encourage a healthy work-life balance.

 The importance of monitoring attrition rates